;

 • Microwave the chocolate and ¼ cup water in a microwave-safe bowl for 20-second intervals (or heat in a heatproof bowl set over a saucepan of simmering water), occasionally stirring, until melted.

 • Whisk chocolate, oil, and salt together.
-Add almond mixture, half of the granulated sugar, and the egg yolks and stir until incorporated.
+Add almond mixture, half the granulated sugar, and the egg yolks and stir until incorporated.

 • Using an electric mixer, beat the egg whites and cream of tartar at moderate speed until frothy.
-With the motor running, gradually add the remaining granulated sugar to the egg whites on high speed, beating just until firm peaks form.
+With the motor running, gradually add the remaining granulated sugar to the egg whites on high speed, beating until firm peaks form.

 • Scrape the batter into the prepared pan; top with the remaining 2-tablespoons sliced or roughly chopped almonds and the coconut palm sugar.